 Material logistics in a project this large is an extremely challenging and intricate totality and it was crucial for the entire competition that it went smoothly.
 All the machinery, materials and equipment had to be in place in good time.
 Another large project was delivering and forwarding all the tools of the competitors to Finland and then back to their home countries.
 In order to provide quality logistics in this extent we needed partners for the delivering and logistics on site.
 As partners we chose Schenker Oy and Suomen Messulogistiikka Oy.
 The role of skill organisers was significant in the task.
-Close collaboration and the training of skill organisers for the task and be able to keep to the schedules especially when dismantling the competition.
+Close collaboration and the training of skill organisers for the task were crucial in order to succeed in the task and be able to keep to the schedules especially when dismantling the competition.